 Defining your culture

-There is no such thing as ‘the right culture,’ but there are certain guidelines to help ensure your culture aligns with your vision and values.
-The key to establishing a strong culture lies in ensuring that the priorities of the company and individual employees are in sync.
+There is no such thing as "the right culture," but there are certain guidelines to help ensure your culture aligns with your vision and values.
+The key to establishing a strong culture is ensuring that the company's and individual employees' priorities are in sync.

 For example, Company A is an organization where key decision-makers believe that launching a product first (even with some flaws) is more important to success than launching the perfect iteration.
-This is in contrast to company B, which believes that quality wins in the long run and would prefer to hold back on product launches until all flaws are removed.
+This contrasts company B, which believes that quality wins in the long run and would prefer to hold back on product launches until all flaws are removed.

-The way that each company prioritizes their work sets different expectations for the individuals on their team – modeling two starkly different company cultures.
+The way that each company prioritizes its work sets different expectations for the individuals on their team – modeling two starkly different company cultures.
 For company A, someone who does high quality at a slower pace would likely miss the mark.
-While for company B, the same individual would probably be a highly sought after candidate.
+While for company B, the same individual would probably be a highly sought-after candidate.

 The intersection of a company and an individual’s ideology, beliefs, and behaviors are the main factors that should define culture fit.
-It’s important that both the company and individual find the right fit, since misalignment leads to fatigue and unhappiness, ultimately impacting productivity.
+It’s vital that both the company and the individual find the right fit since misalignment leads to fatigue and unhappiness, ultimately impacting productivity.

 Measuring culture and engagement

-A lack of consensus indicates areas that could use attention, while unity demonstrates a strong cohesive culture.
+A lack of consensus indicates areas that could use attention, while unity demonstrates a solid cohesive culture.
 Measuring and decoding company culture is important because it can increase or erode employee engagement.
-Accounting for it helps identify an organization’s strengths as well as opportunities to improve and increase employee engagement.
+Accounting for it helps identify an organization's strengths and opportunities to improve and increase employee engagement.

-Employee engagement is a diagnostic tool used to help identify whether a company’s cultural practices are successful.
+Employee engagement surveys are a diagnostic tool to help identify whether a company’s cultural practices are successful.
 When measuring engagement, there are three distinct markers of highly engaged employees:

-2. they’re invested their work – thereby striving to achieve organizational goals
+- They’re invested in their work – thereby striving to achieve organizational goals

 Finding a competitive advantage

-Today, most companies recognize that culture is their true source of competitive advantage.
-While almost everything within a business is replicable – strategy, processes, tools – the one thing that can’t be copied is your culture.
-Engagement serves as a guiding light as companies strive to hone and refine their culture.
-Both are critical, and ultimately determine the fate of your organization.
+Today, most companies recognize that culture is a trustworthy source of competitive advantage.
+While almost everything within a business is replicable – strategy, processes, tools – the one thing that can't be copied is your culture.
+Engagement is a guiding light as companies strive to hone and refine their culture.
+Both are critical and ultimately determine the fate of your organization.